Aldon Chemical links:

 Efflorescence Treatment on grout lines and after drying for more than one day some areas are lighter in color than other areas.

 The product enhances colors where it penetrates.
-If the grout has something in it that creates variable absorbtion, the more absorbtive sections can be darker than the sections that do not absorb as much.
+If the grout has something in it that creates variable absorption, the more absorbtive sections can be darker than the sections that do not absorb as much.
 This can be created by the remainder below the surface of old sealer.
 It can also be caused by grout designated "modified", "poly...", "acrylic", "latex", or something else indicating that it contains additives in addition to cement, sand, and color.

-If that additive was not well blended by the manufacturer, or mixed well by the installer, the result can be uneven absorbtion.
+If that additive was not well blended by the manufacturer, or mixed well by the installer, the result can be uneven absorption.
 Wait a week or two for the Efflorescence Treatment to completely dry out and lighten up in color effect.
 If that does not work sufficiently, use some lacquer thinner and clean white rags to remove as much Efflorescence Treatment as possible from the darker areas.

 - Neither "Efflorescence Treatment" or "Grout Residue Remover / Brick and Block Cleaner" remove it?
 Try "Grout Residue Remover / Brick and Block Cleaner" at full strength on a very small test area.
 If not fizzing, it is not efflorescence.
 See if it dissolves with lacquer thinner.
 If so, it is probably a latex or acrylic additive from the grout and/or setting materials.
 See this issue in